dsaidgovsg/terraform-modules/modules/core/README.md

     --desired-capacity xxx
 ```

+Wait for the new nodes to be ready before you continue.

 4. Find the Nomad node IDs for each instance.
 Assuming you have saved the instance IDs to `instance-ids.txt` and that you have kept the default configuration where the node name is the instance ID:

 ```bash